Bill was born in Devon in a Christian home but truly surrendered his life to Jesus at age 18.

 In his own community Steve has helped with youth work and Sunday schools at the churches he has attended.
 He is also a 'Prayer Pastor', helping to support his local Street Pastors including sitting on their management committee.

-Steve has been married to Elaine for 23 years and they have two sons, Daniel (20) and Peter (18).
+Steve has been married to Elaine for over 20 years and they have two sons, Daniel and Peter.

 Francis was born in Sierra Leone and came to know the Lord while on Campus at the Government Secondary School Bo (Bo School), through the work of Scripture Union Sierra Leone in 1993.